 Wednesday marked the beginning of a new era in New York City: it was the first day fully vaccinated people were allowed into certain indoor spaces without wearing a mask.
-However, private businesses are still allowed to require masks, so I checked out a few spots around Bushwick to see how the new rules were playing out.
+However, private businesses are still allowed to maintain a mask requirement, so I checked out a few spots around Bushwick to see how the new rules were playing out.

 I couldn’t find a single store, restaurant or bar that has dropped the mask requirement.
 In fact, one owner of a restaurant hadn’t even heard about the new rules, which include allowing most businesses to return to 100 percent capacity.